US blocks seafood from Fiji ship accused of enslaving crew

 CBP said its investigation found evidence that the crew of the Hangton 112 had wages improperly withheld from them, their identity documents were taken and they were kept in “debt bondage,” which typically involves charging workers an excessive amount in advance for travel and other expenses and holding them until they worked to pay if off.

+The agency found additional conditions that were “difficult to read,” Hinojoso said, even considering that fishing is a notoriously difficult and dangerous industry.
+“I wouldn’t call it a fun job, but there are certain protections of human rights that are expected in any kind of working environment."

-In May, the U.S. blocked imports of seafood from the entire fleet of a Chinese company that authorities say forced crew members to work in slave-like conditions that led to the deaths of several Indonesian fishermen last year.
+In May, the U.S. blocked imports of seafood from the entire fleet of a Chinese company with more than 30 ships that authorities say forced crew members to work in slave-like conditions that led to the deaths of several Indonesian fishermen last year.
 CBP has also issued orders against individual vessels from Taiwan and elsewhere.

-The 102-foot (34-meter) vessel operates with a crew of about a dozen, according to online records.
+The 102-foot (34-meter) Hangton No. 112 operates with a crew of about a dozen, according to online records.
 The boat was cited in a December 2019 investigative report by Greenpeace Southeast Asia and the Indonesian Migrant Workers Union that documented abusive conditions in the Pacific fishing fleet.
 The operator denied the allegations at the time.

 Advocates such as Greenpeace say migrant workers, often from the Philippines and Indonesia, are particularly vulnerable to abusive labor conditions, with brokers often taking a cut of their wages and ship operators and companies forcing them to work extreme hours and endure brutal treatment, in one of the most dangerous occupations, with no recourse and no way to escape while at sea.